-Many people in the UK aspire to start their own property development business, and it's no real surprise.
-After all, aside from providing an opportunity to make a great deal of money, working in property development can be an exciting outlet for creativity and doesn't require any specialist qualifications.
-It's also something that can be done in evenings and on weekends, so doesn't have to disrupt your full-time job if you don't want it to.
+Many people in the UK aspire to start their own property development business, and it’s no real surprise.
+After all, aside from providing an opportunity to make a great deal of money, working in property development can be an exciting outlet for creativity and doesn’t require any specialist qualifications.
+You can train in evenings and on weekends, so doesn’t have to disrupt your full-time job if you don’t want it to.

 Whilst the industry has been rocky since the recession, things are certainly looking up for the UK housing market, with more international investors coming in, and new planning rules making it much easier for developers to get projects started.

 If you are one of the many people interested in getting into property development, then you’re probably wondered where to begin.
 The key to giving yourself the best chance to succeed in property development is to do plenty of research.
 There are a huge number of fantastic resources online, designed especially to help those looking to “do up homes”, so make sure to do lots of homework.
 To set you off on your path to success, we’ve put together our top five tips on getting started in this competitive market.

 Make a business plan and stick to it

 Certainly, the most important thing to do when making a business out of developing properties is to construct a clear and detailed business plan.
 This will need to include a firm target for the return on investment that you expect to achieve.
 It’s also important to keep in mind that the costs you will incur will go beyond the price of the property and its refurbishment, as any surveyors, estate agents or solicitors you work with will have their fees.

 When it comes to planning the financing of your project, it’s wise to consult a reputable advice service – most banks provide advice specifically tailored to property development.
 Generally, if you’re starting a building project, you will need one loan to buy the land and a development loan to cover the building work, whereas, for a refurbishment project, you will need a development loan that covers all costs.